nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Q**: How do I manage appointments that have been completed?
 <br>
-**A**: You can choose to delete them manually or not, depending on administrative needs.
+**A**: You can choose to delete them manually or leave them there, depending on administrative needs.

 --------------------------------------------------------------------------------------------------------------------